dpark6060/GRP-13/grp13_container_export/README.md

     * Configuration options:
         * The group_id/project name for the project to which to export anonymized files
-        * The type of files to de-identify/anonymize (DICOM is currently the only value supported)
         * Whether to overwrite files if they already exist in the target project